BSc 2nd Year Microbial Biotechnology Notes Study Material

-BSc 2nd Year Microbiology Microbial Biotechnology Notes Study Material: BSc is a three-year program in most of the universities.
+BSc Microbial Biotechnology Notes and Study Material: BSc is a three-year program in most universities.
 Some of the universities also offer BSc Honours.
 After getting enrolled for BSc, there are certain things you require the most to get better grades/marks in BSc.
 Out of those, there are BSc 2nd Year Study Material, BSc Sample Model Practice Mock Question Answer Papers along with BSc Previous Year Papers.
-At gurujistudy.com you can easily get all these study material and notes for free.
-Here in this post, we are happy to provide you BSc 2nd Year Microbiology Microbial Biotechnology Notes Study Material.
+At gurujistudy.com you can easily get all these study materials and notes for free.
+Here in this post, we are happy to provide you with BSc Microbial Biotechnology Notes and Study Material.

 Microbes and Agriculture

-Besides being important in biogeochemical cycling of nutrients, microbes play vital role in maintenance of soil fertility and in crop protection.
+Besides being important in the biogeochemical cycling of nutrients, microbes play a vital role in the maintenance of soil fertility and in crop protection.

 [I] Soil fertility

-Microbes are being exploited in two important ways – biofertilisers, and creating new nitrogen-fixing organisms.
+Microbes are being exploited in two important ways – biofertilizers, and creating new nitrogen-fixing organisms.

 2. New nitrogen-fixers.
-Through recombinant DNA technology efforts have been made to introduce nitrogen-fixing genes (nif genes) into wheat, corn, rice, etc. Plasmids of the bacterium, E. coli and yeast are being worked out for such a possibility.
-Hybrid E. coli plasmid cloned with nif genes of a nitrogen-fixing bacterium, Klebsiella pneumoniae and hybrid yeast plasmids are then integrated.
+Through recombinant DNA technology efforts have been made to introduce nitrogen-fixing genes (nif genes) into wheat, corn, rice, etc. Plasmids of the bacterium, E. coli, and yeast are being worked out for such a possibility.
+Hybrid E. coli plasmids cloned with nif genes of a nitrogen-fixing bacterium, Klebsiella pneumoniae, and hybrid yeast plasmids are then integrated.

 [II] Biopesticides

-Some bacterial and fungal products are also in use to control diseases of roots and shoots of plants.
+Some bacterial and fungal products are also in use to control diseases in the roots and shoots of plants.
 Following are some of the microbial pesticides registered for commercial production:

 [III] Bioweedicides

-Several fungi have been found very useful in the control of troublesome weeds of crop fields.
-Registered products are available in market for use in several countries.
+Several fungi have been found very useful in the control of troublesome weeds in crop fields.
+Registered products are available in the market for use in several countries.

 Microbes and Public Health